Agentverse

 Introduction

-The Hugging Face Inference API allows access to thousands of models for specific tasks.
+The Hugging Face Inference API allows access to thousands of models for specific objective execution.
 In this tutorial, we will integrate the Hugging Face API with the Agentverse Agent, enabling users to select their preferred text-classification model.
 Users can choose from the top downloaded models and make queries to them.
-This system consists of multiple layers of tasks and subtasks, with the Hugging Face system as the main task and Hugging Face request and model list as subtasks.
+This system consists of multiple layers of Primary and Secondary functions, with the Hugging Face system as the Primary Function and Hugging Face request and model list as Secondary Functions.
 For a better understanding of the workflow, please refer to the documentation below.

 Hugging face Inference API